fabiolb/fabio/README.md

 ## Web UI

-fabio contains a (very) simple web ui to examine the routing table.
+fabio contains a simple web ui to examine the routing table and manage the manual overrides.
 By default it is accessible on `http://localhost:9998/`

 ## License